ProOPF: Benchmarking and Improving LLMs for Professional-Grade Power Systems Optimization Modeling: Experiment and Analysis

 \subsection{Supervised Fine-tuning on ProOPF-D}

 {To further validate the effectiveness of ProOPF-D, we fine-tune Qwen3-30B-A3B using the dataset.
 As shown in Table~\ref{tab:model_performance}, SFT yields substantial improvement.
 The most profound improvement occurs at Level 2, where few-shot accuracy surges \textbf{from 0.00\% to 33.30\%}.
 Notably, on Level-4, the most challenging setting that combines semantic inference with structural reformulation which is completely unsolved by all baseline models, the fine-tuned model attains \textbf{11.54\%} accuracy.
-Under zero-shot evaluation, the fine-tuned model also achieves at least a \textbf{7.69\%} gain across all four levels, indicating that ProOPF-D provides effective, structure-preserving supervision in OPF tasks.}
+Under zero-shot evaluation, the fine-tuned model also achieves at least a \textbf{7.69\%} gain across all four levels, indicating that ProOPF-D provides effective, structure-preserving supervision in OPF tasks.} {We also verify the portability of ProOPF-D supervision on Llama-3.1-8B, where SFT similarly lifts performance from 0.00\% to nontrivial accuracy across all four levels (detailed in Appendix~\ref{app:cross_backbone_sft}).}